 Social media allows you to regularly engage with your audience, a crucial element to have in your marketing arsenal, which will help you to grow and build a loyal following and a loyal customer base.
 This is also one of the best ways to demonstrate to your followers and customers alike that they are valued whilst at the same time allowing you to better understand their needs.

-By connecting with your followers and customers on social media, they are also more likely to react more positively and more favourably towards your business.
+By connecting with your followers and customers on social media, they are also more likely to react more positively and more favorably towards your business.

 One caveat in using social media is that it is important to understand that you should only share appropriate content which reflects and supports the values of your business.

 Using Social Media To Build Your Though Leadership

 A thought leader is not someone who is simply an expert on a particular subject matter!
 A thought leader is someone (or a company) who has been elevated in the eye of their audience, to the extent that they are seen as a person whose views on a subject are considered to be authoritative and influential.
 A thought leader is a trusted authority that moves and inspire others with their forward thinking and innovative ideas.

 So how can you use social media to elevate your thought leadership status?
 You can do so by continuing to share your excellent, interesting and shareable content on a regular basis across multiple social media channels.
 It is also important that you engage with your audience as much as possible, showing your followers that you’re open and receptive to directly interaction with them.
 This should include liking and commenting on others social media posts.